 The potential defenses to a voluntary manslaughter charge are similar to the defenses that a defendant might raise for other homicide charges.
 A defendant facing a voluntary manslaughter charge could attempt to prove that they didn't actually commit the crime, claim that their actions were justified, or argue that their behavior didn't meet the elements of voluntary manslaughter.

-Self-defense defenses against a voluntary manslaughter charge work slightly differently than they would for a murder charge.
+Self-defense voluntary manslaughter defenses work slightly differently than they would for a murder charge.

 When defendants raise self-defense in a murder case, the type of self-defense they claim can be either perfect or imperfect.
 A perfect claim of self-defense occurs when there is a reasonable need for deadly force to protect ones life and involves no wrongdoing on the part of the defendant.
 An imperfect self-defense claim involves an unreasonable belief that deadly force is necessary, some bad behavior on the part of the defendant, or both.

+For example, if the defendant was the aggressor in the situation, but still had to use deadly force to protect their life, the claim of self-defense is imperfect.
+In a murder case, a successful perfect self-defense claim will result in an acquittal; an imperfect claim will usually result in a reduction to a manslaughter charge.
 In a manslaughter case, the only type of self-defense claim available is a perfect self-defense claim.
 An imperfect self-defense claim in effect is an admission that the defendant did in fact commit voluntary manslaughter.

 For example, Adam and Bob get into an argument in a parking lot and Adam, enraged, jumps in his car and starts to peel out of the lot.
-Because hes so angry, Adam isn't paying attention and hits Bob's girlfriend with his car and kills her.
-Adam didn't intend to hit her, the prosecutors charge Adam with voluntary manslaughter.
+Because he's so angry, Adam isn't paying attention and hits Bob's girlfriend with his car and kills her.
+Adam didn't intend to hit her, so the prosecutors charge Adam with voluntary manslaughter.
 If Adam can show that his carelessness caused her death, rather than any intent to hit her, the charges should be reduced to involuntary manslaughter.

 Intoxication won't usually excuse a person from criminal behavior, unless the intoxication was involuntary (if they were drugged against their will, for instance).
-This is especially true for a voluntary manslaughter charge.
+This is especially true for voluntary manslaughter defenses.
 In a murder charge, an intoxication defense might succeed in dropping the charge to one of manslaughter, but intoxication doesn't offer a very good defense to a manslaughter charge.
 Indeed, an intoxicated homicide is one of the situations the crime of manslaughter was developed to address.